-Table C.2: Important Ubuntu networking commands
+Table C.1: General Ubuntu commands

 C.2 Files and Directories

 Table C.2 lists commonly accessed files and directories for the course.
 For some of these files, you can view a detailed description and format specification via the man pages, e.g. man hosts, man interfaces.